 Our revenues, operating expenses and operating cash flow have historically been lower during the first quarter than other quarters of our fiscal year.
-This results from the relatively low level of client meetings and other events during the Chinese New Year holiday period, which falls within the first quarter each year.
-In addition, because fund raising activities gradually pick up after the Chinese New Year holiday, we recognize a significant portion of revenues derived from sales of newly launched wealth management products in March, which in turn increases our accounts receivables in the first quarter.
+This results from the relatively low number of client meetings and other events during the Chinese New Year holiday period, which falls within the first quarter of each year.
+In addition, because fund raising activities gradually pick up after the Chinese New Year holiday, we recognize a significant portion of revenues derived from newly launched wealth management products, asset management products and internet finance services in March, which in turn increases our accounts receivables in the first quarter.
 Such accounts receivables have historically been collected in the second quarter.
 Because of these factors, we may experience quarterly fluctuations in our results of operations, which in turn may result in volatility in the price of our ADSs.